-Mr Tan Soo Khoon was appointed as a Director of the Company on 28 September 2011.
+Mr Tan Soo Khoon was appointed as a Director of the Company on 28 September 2011 and was last re-elected on 24 October 2013.
 He is the Chairman of the Remuneration Committee and a member of the Audit Committee.

 Since 1978, he has been Managing Director of a watch distribution company, Crystal Time (S) Pte Ltd, headquartered in Singapore, with a distribution office in Malaysia and associates in Brunei and Indonesia, where he was in charge of overseeing the growth of the company.
 Mr Tan is also the Non-Executive Chairman of St James Holdings Ltd and an independent director of Metro Holdings Limited.
 Mr Tan holds a Bachelor's degree in Business Administration with Honours from the National University of Singapore.
 He served as a Member of the Singapore Parliament from 1976 to 2006 and was appointed as the Speaker of Parliament from 1989 to 2002.
 Currently, Mr Tan is also Singapore's non-resident ambassador to the Czech Republic.